RoelBartstra/Designer/README.md

 Project Plugin
 /My Project/Plugins/
 ```
+The plugins folder in your project might not exist yet if you do not use any other project based plugins.
+If this is the case, create the folder manually.

 Copy the Designer folder extracted from the zip file to the plugin folder fitting your needs.